JustinDiament/PhotoMod/README.md

     - JPEG: A class that represents the JPG/JPEG image file format and imports and exports JPG/JPEG files
     - PNG: A class that represents the PNG image file format and imports and exports PNG files
+    - PPM: A class that represents the PPM image file format and imports and exports PPM files

 #### Layer: An interface that represents a single layer of a multi-layered image